keli95566/personal/_pages/publications.md

     <span class="tag"><a href="https://ieeexplore.ieee.org/document/9757385/">Poster</a></span>
     </span>
     <div>
-        A novel application of mixed reality as eye protector.
+        A novel application of using mixed reality for eye protection for high power laser laboratories.
     </div>
   </div>